To accept the things you cannot change is one of the most misunderstood psychological skills.

 Life is shaped by timing, other people’s choices, chance, loss, systems, and limits.
 No amount of effort can override all of that.

-Accepting this is not weakness.
+Accepting this is not giving in or weakness.
 It is realism.

 Acceptance becomes possible when your body no longer feels like it has to fight reality…